nsm4421/playground/README.md

     insert into storage.buckets (id, name)
     values ('feeds', 'feeds');

-    create policy "permit select for all" on storage.objects for select using (bucket_id = 'feeds');
+    create policy "permit select for all on feed" on storage.objects for select using (bucket_id = 'feeds');

-    create policy "permit insert for all" on storage.objects for insert with check (bucket_id = 'feeds');
+    create policy "permit insert for all on feed" on storage.objects for insert with check (bucket_id = 'feeds');

 # Supabase Functions